carbynestack/nettle/README.md

 extraction.

 See [CSEP-0055: Privacy-Preserving Federated Learning][csep-055] for details.
+Please note that Nettle currently implements only a subset of the system proposed in CSEP-0055.
+In particular, the model plane protection mechanisms based on Confidential Computing are still under active development.

+> **DISCLAIMER**: Nettle is work-in-progress *alpha* software.
+The software is
+> not ready for production use.
+It has neither been developed nor tested for a
+> specific use case.

 ## Namesake

-A _nettle_ is a chiefly coarse herb armed with stinging hairs.
+A **nettle** is a chiefly coarse herb armed with stinging hairs.
 Carbyne Stack Nettle is a fortified version of Flower that can resist certain kinds of attacks.